 How Much Does It Cost to Own a Dog in Canada?

-The dog is known as man’s best friend, being one of the most loyal and affectionate choices one can make when getting a pet.
+Dog are known as humans' best friend, with good reason.
+They are one of the most loyal and affectionate choices one can make when getting a pet.
 The bond that owners share with their dogs is hard to beat, but that doesn’t mean that there aren’t a lot of costs to consider.
-The decision around whether to get a dog will involve thinking through the time and attention required to be a good dog parent, and the financial implications of responsible dog ownership.
+Thinking through the time, attention and financial implications of dog ownership is important and knowing where you stand ahead of time can prevent a bumpy ride down the line.

-Before we get into the fine detail of the costs of dog ownership we'd love to advocate for pet insurance for all dogs (and cats).
+Before we get into the finer detail of the costs of dog ownership we'd love to advocate for pet insurance for all dogs (and cats).
 Budgeting for unexpected costs like large veterinary medical bills can help bring predictability to household budgets and, most importantly, keep your dog or cat happy and healthy!
-Get a quote from PHI Direct here to protect your pet.
+Get a pet insurance quote from PHI Direct to protect your Canadian pet.

 Without further ado, we’ve put together this handy article to put to rest the question of “how much is a dog going to set me back every year?” once and for all.